 It is vital to have sufficient rest in the first few weeks.
-If you feel you want to sleep all the time and feel unable to get out of bed (due to feeling sad, depressed, anxious or unable to cope), please seek help from your GP/health visitor/midwife/support network.
+If you feel you want to sleep all the time and feel psychologically unable to get out of bed or cope, seek help from your GP/health visitor/midwife/support network.